 4. Mawlynnong, Meghalaya

-Often hailed as Asia’s cleanest village, Mawlynnong is a picturesque hamlet in the northeastern state of Meghalaya.
+Often hailed as Asia’s cleanest village, Mawlynnong is a picturesque hamlet and one of the lesser-known destinations in India in the northeastern state of Meghalaya.
 This charming village is known for its pristine environment, traditional Khasi culture, and eco-friendly practices.
-Mawlynnong’s well-maintained surroundings and warm hospitality make it an ideal destination for those seeking tranquility and a deeper connection with nature.
+Mawlynnong’s well-maintained surroundings and warm hospitality make it an ideal destination for those seeking tranquillity and a deeper connection with nature.

 Exploring Mawlynnong